-Mike Tapia is an assistant professor in Criminal Justice at New Mexico State University.
+Mike Tapia is the graduate program director and associate professor in Criminal Justice at New Mexico State University.
 He earned his Ph.D. in Sociology from The Ohio State University.
 His teaching and research interests include street crimes, race and crime, juvenile justice, and crime theory.
-He’s published work on risk factors in juvenile arrest, Latino arrest risk in the Midwest and the U.S., and Latino gang migration to the Midwest.
+He has published work on risk factors in juvenile arrest, Latino arrest risk in the Midwest and the U.S., and Latino gang migration to the Midwest.
 His latest works examine Chicano street and prison gang organization in historical perspective.
-Mike has a forthcoming book called The Barrio Gangs of San Antonio 1915- 2015 (TCU Press), scheduled to publish in Spring 2017.
-Mike is also the Director of the NMSU Juvenile Justice Mentoring program.
-This group matches Criminal Justice students with youth involved in the local juvenile justice system to assist in their rehabilitative process.
+Mike has authored The Barrio Gangs of San Antonio 1915-2015 published by Texas Christian University Press (2017) and Gangs of the El Paso-Juarez Borderland Region published by University of New Mexico Press (2019).

 Sonia Acosta, PhD, is the co-founder and chief executive officer of Centro Multicultural La Familia (CMLF), an organization located in Pontiac, Michigan.
 CMLF's mission is to provide culturally competent support services to families using a holistic approach in order to improve their quality of life.
 Dr. Acosta is a fully licensed bilingual/bicultural psychologist with 26 years of experience in the field of mental health, substance abuse, and domestic violence.
 She is interested in the areas of behavioral health and community-based participatory research projects.
 She enjoys reading and traveling to Mexico to visit her family.